redsnow1992/my_site/source/_posts/Introduction To Linear Algebra/Chapter 1 Introduction to Vectors.md

 1. $v+w$
 2. $cv$

-how we can present a whole three-dimensional?
+how we can present a whole three-dimension?
 **The number of variables deside the dimension of a space**.
 **the linear combination  $cv+dw$ fills the whole two-dimensional plane**.